Dermal Fillers

 Hyaluronic acid

-Hyaluronic acid fillers have low potential for allergic reaction and do not require skin testing.
+Hyaluronic acid treatments have low potential for allergic reaction and do not require skin testing.
 HA is a naturally occurring glycosaminoglycan that composes the extracellular matrix of connective tissues in the skin, to provides structural support and volume as well as maintaining and attracting moisture.
 When HA is injected into the skin it replenishes volume and rejuvenates the skin.
-The various HA fillers differ in their total concentration of HA and the degree of crosslinked material.
+The various HA treatments differ in their total concentration of HA and the degree of crosslinked material.
 The total HA concentration refers to the amount of insoluble HA and soluble HA in a product.
 The soluble HA is absorbed rapidly and is added to some products to improve lubrication and flow through the needle.
 The insoluble gel portion persists in the skin after injection and gives the volumizing effect.
-HA fillers are injected mid to deep dermis for the correction of moderate to severe facial wrinkles and folds such as the nasolabial folds.
+HA treatments are injected mid to deep dermis for the correction of moderate to severe facial wrinkles and folds such as the nasolabial folds.

 Skindoc Dermatologists | Liverpool Sydney | Dr Jennifer Yip